ca98am79/my-first-programs/README.md

 # [animotion](https://github.com/ca98am79/my-first-programs/tree/master/animotion)

-Messing around with .
+Experimenting with graphics.
 [The reference to John at the bottom line of the code](https://github.com/ca98am79/my-first-programs/blob/master/animotion/ANMOTION.PAS#L202) is my uncle who introduced me to Pascal progamming.
 He must have been giving me a hard time about the structure of my code.

 ![Animotion program screenshot](https://raw.githubusercontent.com/ca98am79/my-first-programs/master/animotion/animotion.gif)